evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 - [gatsby-plugin-manifest](https://www.gatsbyjs.org/packages/gatsby-plugin-manifest/): generates the web app manifest.
 - [gatsby-plugin-offline](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/): creates a service worker and loads it into the client.

-With these 2 plugins you turn you site into a PWA with literally some lines of JSON configurations.
+With these 2 plugins you turn your site into a PWA with literally some lines of JSON configurations.

 ### Google Analytics and Sitemap